|

 Fortunately, there are a number of effective and efficient ways to

-control both the rate and the total of paint build-up on the part.
+control both the rate and total of paint build-up on the part.

 Accurate